 2.5.5.1 Question Answering Service

-In the following six (6) tables, i.e., Tables 54 - 59, there are listed the technical requirements that will be covered through the design and implementation of the Question Answering Service.
+Tables 60 - 65 list the technical requirements covered through the design and implementation of the Question Answering Service.
 These requirements are mapped to specific component functionalities and address user requirements, as identified in the context of pilot scenarios.